Markov chain: Applications

 Markov chains have been employed in a wide range of topics across the natural and social sciences, and in technological applications.
-They have been used for forecasting in several areas: for example, price trends, wind power, terrorism risk, and solar irradiance.
-The Markov chain forecasting models utilize a variety of settings, from discretizing the time series, to hidden Markov models combined with wavelets, and the Markov chain mixture distribution model (MCM).

 Physics

 Markovian systems appear extensively in thermodynamics and statistical mechanics, whenever probabilities are used to represent unknown or unmodelled details of the system, if it can be assumed that the dynamics are time-invariant, and that no relevant history need be considered which is not already included in the state description.
 For example, a thermodynamic state operates under a probability distribution that is difficult or expensive to acquire.
 Therefore, Markov Chain Monte Carlo method can be used to draw samples randomly from a black-box to approximate the probability distribution of attributes over a range of objects.

 Markov chains are used in lattice QCD simulations.